Skparab1/javascript-inkball/README.md

   - ball bouncing:
     - bounces in correct direction off of walls
     - balls bounce off of each other in correct angle
+    - bounces in WRONG direction when it hits lines

 fyi i'm using the processing editor for this project